 Common questions about this comparison

-The Optoma GT1080HDRx is superior for gaming, offering ultra-low 8.4ms input lag for 1080p 120Hz gameplay.
-The BenQ LH750 is not optimized for gaming responsiveness.
+The Optoma GT1080HDRx is superior for gaming, boasting a low 8.4ms input lag for 1080p 120Hz gameplay, ensuring a highly responsive experience.

 Explore Other Categories